egfrank/sunlight/README.md

 # Sunlight Foundation ETL Task for Datamade

-This repo shows two ways of transforming data from the Sunlight Foundation’s list of legislators in the United States.
+This repo contains two methods to tranform a CSV of Sunlight Foundation’s list of legislators in the United States.
-The first method uses Python, the second uses Make and Postgresql.
+The first method uses Python, and the second uses Make and Postgresql.
+This repo is a code sample for the [Datamade](https://datamade.us/) [developer position](https://datamade.us/blog/join-the-datamade-team/) that opened up Winter 2019; [click here](#Context) for the original prompt.

 To clone this repo using HTTPS, type into the command line